 Join us and have some fun with our musical family, The Watermans, as they play some of their favorite tunes.
 It will be a foot stomping, hand clapping, grand old time as they teach and sing some of their favorite songs from the early American south to any and all who will lift up a noise!
 Music filled the taverns and homes of our history and this family band of musicians from the rural west of Virginia creates a musical experience that was such an important part of the culture in 18th century Williamsburg.
 Come on by and don’t be shy!

-After Lord Dunmore flees Williamsburg, the enslaved servants at the Palace are to be auctioned off to raise money for the war effort.
+This museum theatre experience dramatizes the experience of enslaved servants right before they are auctioned off to raise money for the war effort.
 Not knowing what will happen to them, this tightly-knit group is thrown into chaos.
 As they strive to unite in their last moments together, past hurts and broken promises threaten to pull them apart.